NTUEELightDance/2021-LightDance-Sword/README.md

 # 2021 LIGHTDANCE SWORD
-LED sword controller using based on ESP32.
-Communicate with the server and bright the LED lights of the sword.
+LED sword controller based on ESP32.
+Communicate with the server and bright the LED lights of the sword according to timeline.

 ## main.ino
 Get commands, call LedManager, response to the server.